Jonathan-Kris/AntiHate/README.md

 # AntiHate
 Aplikasi pendeteksi ujaran kebencian dalam bahasa Indonesia berbasis artificial intelligence.
-This model is fine-tuned from [Into BERT Model](https://github.com/indobenchmark/indonlu) and implemented to GUI using [Python TKinter](https://docs.python.org/3/library/tkinter.html).
+This model is fine-tuned from [IndoBERT Model](https://github.com/indobenchmark/indonlu) and implemented to GUI using [Python TKinter](https://docs.python.org/3/library/tkinter.html).
 As for the model itself can be accessed from [Here](https://www.kaggle.com/jonathankristanto/antihate-hatespeech-classifier-model?scriptVersionId=65560081).

+For the detailed process on how we trained the model you can find it in our notebook on Kaggle [Antihate Hatespeech Classifier Model](https://www.kaggle.com/code/jonathankristanto/antihate-hatespeech-classifier-model?kernelSessionId=65560081)

 Created By:
 1. 2301860154 - Jonathan Kristanto